medialab/artoo/scrape.md

 Finally, if none of the above methods work for you, you remain free to pass a function that will perform the data retrieval.

-Note that a function passed to `artoo.scrape` follows jQuery paradigms: `this` would actually be a reference to the current DOM element in the iteration.
+Note that a function passed to `artoo.scrape` follows jQuery's paradigm: `this` would actually be a reference to the current DOM element in the iteration.

 You can therefore use `$(this)` as you would in any jQuery callback.